“There can be so much to cover in a practice session that it can seem overwhelming.”

-By setting small, specific goals, though, we can ignite our motivation to practice and be productive day after day.
-Here’s a potent strategy that helps us get underway.
+By setting small, specific goals, though, we can ignite our motivation, practice efficiently, and be productive day after day.

-After a 5-minute break, take up a sixth task that you’ll need about 15 minutes to finish.
-You might pick a thorny section of a piece with a couple of problem spots, tackling each spot individually.
+You might pick a thorny section of a piece with a couple of problem spots, applying problem-solving tactics to master each spot individually.

 The Musician’s Way empowers performers of all levels to fuel their motivation and practice effectively.

 Clear Goals, Clear Process